viccon/sturdyc/README.md

 # Get or fetch

-I have designed the API in a way that should make the process of integrating `sturdyc` with any data source as straightforward as possible.
-While it provides the basic get/set methods you would expect from a cache, the advanced functionality is accessed through just two core functions: `GetOrFetch` and `GetOrFetchBatch`
+I have tried to design the API in a way that should make the process of integrating `sturdyc` with any data source as straightforward as possible.
+While it provides the basic get/set methods you would expect from a cache, the advanced functionality is accessed through just two core functions:
+`GetOrFetch` and `GetOrFetchBatch`

 As an example, let's say that we had the following code for fetching orders from an API: